qyh214/wow_addons_private_use/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v54
+## Changed in v81

-* Add data for the world bosses now that season one has begun (questids for the first one are all that's available for completion, but don't worry, I have more than just the concept of a plan for not just having them sit there annoyingly on your map...)
+* Undermine: add quest for Gallagio Garbage and move it to the side of the map
+* World bosses: add the Gobfather